Things to do in Tokyo for free

 Art installations & interactive displays

 Travellers on a budget would likely give luxury stores a pass.
-But that doesn’t mean you can’t check out Espace Louis Vuitton Tokyo which is fully funded by LV.
+But that doesn’t mean you can’t check out Espace Louis Vuitton Tokyo, which you’ll find on the top floor of the LV building in Omotesando.

 World’s largest fish market